 The localised reduction in blood supply that occurs during ischemic episodes can cause a region of cells to die.
-An area of tissue around this infarcted region will become hypoperfused and dysfunctional.
-This region is known as the ischemic penumbra and is potentially salvageable, if treated quickly, making it an important area to map.
-There is a debate about the best way to distinguish between the penumbra and the infarcted core.
-Recent work has also identified the penumbra via pH mapping, highlighting the usefulness of using parameters that reflect the cellular level processes 16[lovblad][Harston_Ph2013][Kummer2014].
-When presented with a patient suffering from stroke-like symptoms, it is important for clinicians to be able to confirm whether or not an ischemic infarction has occured within the brain or if other conditions, such as haemorrhages, are the causing the symptoms.
-If bleeding has occurred, then thrombolysis therapy will not be safe and must be ruled out 17[L_öv_b_l_a_d].
-The accepted window within which thrombolysis therapy is likely to be beneficial is approximately 4 hours, but because of the variation across subjects there may be some cases where it will still be beneficial to administer clot-removal therapy a few hours beyond this deadline.
-Another process that can occur after an ischemic attack is the build up of excess extracellular fluid (Oedema).
-This can also occur after perfusion has been restored 18[Gerriets2009].
-The extent of Oedema can vary, but in extreme cases the resulting pressure increase may warrant the removing of a section of the skull, a risky and invasive procedure.
-In case of large strokes, knowledge about the extent of Oedema could help clinicians avoid unnecessary surgery.
-In terms of clinical MRI, the current methods for assessing bleeding and water content in acute stroke are mainly based on T1 and T2 contrast, perfusion and diffusion9 [Heiss2014, Brogon 2015, NaelStrokeAHA2014].
+An area of tissue around this infarcted region can also become hypoperfused and dysfunctional.
+This region is known as the ischemic penumbra and is potentially salvageable, if treated quickly, making it an important area to characterize.
+However, there remains controversy over the best way to properly characterize the penumbra.
+Recent work has identified the penumbra via pH mapping, highlighting the usefulness of using parameters that reflect the cellular level processes 16.
+When presented with a patient suffering from stroke-like symptoms, it is important for clinicians to be able to confirm whether or not an ischemic infarction has occurred within the brain or if other conditions, such as hemorrhages, are the causing the symptoms.
+If bleeding has occurred, then thrombolysis therapy will not be safe and should not be deployed17.
+The accepted window within which thrombolysis therapy is likely to be beneficial is approximately 4 hours, but because of the variation across subjects there may be some cases where it will still be beneficial to administer clot-removal therapy some hours beyond this threshold.
+Another process that can occur after an ischemic attack is the build up of excess extracellular fluid (oedema)18, after a breakdown in the blood-brain barrier.
+Malfunctioning ionic transport mechanisms create an osmotic force that causes fluid to transfer from within the blood vessels to the extracellular space.
+Therefore, oedema can be increased by reperfusion of the affected tissue.
+The influx of fluid to the extracellular areas results in swelling of the affected region, causing displacement of surrounding brain tissue and potentially leading to herniation, a major cause of death in stroke patients.
+In extreme cases the pressure increase from swollen regions may warrant the removing of a section of the skull, a risky and invasive procedure.
+Abnormal fluid build-up normally arises between 2-5 days after the initial ischemic attack, it can occur earlier.
+Also, the preceding pathological processes, that do not themselves cause swelling, can take place much sooner after the infarction.
+For example, one of these preliminary stages is the uptake of ions and water by neurons, from the extracellular space.
+In terms of clinical MRI, the current methods for assessing bleeding and water content in acute stroke are mainly based on T1 and T2 contrast, as well as perfusion and diffusion mapping9.
+Relaxation contrast is used with the view that oedema increases T1 and T2.

 Research Problem

-There is a need for fast and reliable quantitative measurements to be made during MRI scanning protocols for the assessment of acute stroke patients.
-Conventional protocols mainly consist of a series of sequences, each providing qualitative estimates of a specific parameter.
-MRF has provided quantitative parameter measurements for brain imaging, but there is scope for the approach to be used in emergency settings, where fast diagnosis and treatment is especially important for improving patient outcome.
+There is a need for fast and reliable quantitative measurements to be made during MRI scanning protocols for the assessment of acute stroke patients, and for their clinical management beyond the acute phase.
+Conventional protocols mainly consist of a series of individual sequences, each providing qualitative or partially quantitative estimates of a specific parameter.
+MRF has shown its ability to provide quantitative parameter measurements for brain imaging, but there is scope for the approach to be used in emergency settings, where fast diagnosis and treatment is especially important for improving patient outcome.
+In particular, rapid oedema quantification in stroke would be a useful tool for stratifying patients and monitoring the effectiveness of therapy, by providing a means to quickly and reliably differentiate normal tissue from pathological fluid build-up from the acute stage and beyond.
+Quantification could allow greater detail in oedema monitoring, providing information about subtle cellular pathology.
+The property measurements derived from MRF would also be useful to other sequences within a stroke imaging protocol.

-Description (4 or 5 sections, 2 pages)
+Description